Geometric filling curves on punctured surfaces: Main tools

-\end{minipage} \end{center} \mbox{}\\ 3. $p'$ lies inside an ordinary polygon, the previous intersection and the next intersection are both good (see Figure \ref{2}).\\[0.1in] 4. $p'$ lies inside a once-punctured polygon $P$, the previous intersection and the next intersection are both good (see Figure \ref{2}) and so that the geodesic arc, namely $c''$, between these two intersections is not too long, more precisely, this arc either intersects the horocycle $h$ at an angle less than a given angle $\psi$ or does not intersect $h$.\\[0.1in] 5. $p'$ lies inside a once-punctured polygon and if we continue to extend $c'$ from $p'$, it will intersect the horocycle $h$ at an angle at least $\psi$ (see Figure \ref{2}).
+3. $p'$ lies inside an ordinary polygon, the previous intersection and the next intersection are both good (see Figure \ref{2}).

+4. $p'$ lies inside a once-punctured polygon $P$, the previous intersection and the next intersection are both good (see Figure \ref{2}) and so that the geodesic arc, namely $c''$, between these two intersections is not too long, more precisely, this arc either intersects the horocycle $h$ at an angle less than a given angle $\psi$ or does not intersect $h$.

+5. $p'$ lies inside a once-punctured polygon and if we continue to extend $c'$ from $p'$, it will intersect the horocycle $h$ at an angle at least $\psi$ (see Figure \ref{2}).

 \end{minipage}

 \end{center} Now in order to stop the extension, by Lemma \ref{goodbad} and the definition of $D$ above, the distance we need to extend from $p'$ is at most $D$ (in cases 1 and 3), and $2D$ (in case 2).
 In case 4, let $s_0\in \partial{P}$ such that